kripanandjha/CMPE_244/assmt4/README.txt

 Enable the the interrupt and call this function from main(). for more information regarding interrupt implementation please go through 'eint.c' code comments.

+Copy eint.c file to "L2_Drivers/src/" in your lpc1758_helloworld sample project.
+Copy assmt4_eint3.c to "L5_Application/" in your lpc1758 sample project folder and rename it to main.c